The occasional observations of Carolyn Kephart, writer

 1 cup hot coffee

 Cream the butter with the sugar.
-Add eggs one by one and beat to golden smoothness.
+Add eggs one by one and beat to golden smoothness, using a whisk or a spoon.

 Stir the cocoa into the hot coffee until blended, and pour into the butter mixture.
-Add dry ingredients.
+Nothing will curdle.

-Whisk well and pour into a well-greased and floured 9-inch round baking pan lined at the bottom with waxed paper.
-Bake at 325 degrees for 30 minutes.
-The critical part is not letting it bake too dry, so watch the last few minutes closely.
-This cake never fails.
-Promise.
+Add dry ingredients and whisk well.
+Pour the batter, which will be thin, into a greased 10-inch round baking pan lined at the bottom with parchment paper.
+Bake at 325 degrees for 30 minutes and check for doneness; watch the last few minutes closely.
+This cake never fails unless it's baked too long and becomes dry.

 Caramel Drizzle:

-Variation if you have the time: Split the cake and fill it with the ganache, then top with French chocolate glaze, then apply the caramel drizzle.
-This is what I do if I'm feeling very fancy.
+Variation if you have the time and are feeling fancy: Split the cake in the middle and fill it with the ganache, then top with the French chocolate glaze described below, then apply the caramel drizzle.

 French Chocolate Glaze: Put a half cup of cocoa powder into a glass bowl with about ½ cup of sugar, a lump of butter, and a dash of water.
 Microwave about 15 seconds.
 Take it out and stir to get everything mixed smooth.
 Microwave again for about 30 seconds and stir again; add a dash of vanilla.
 You’ll know when it looks right.
 It’ll thicken a bit as it cools.

-Serve each slice with a dollop of sweetened whipped cream sprinkled with cocoa.
+Serve each slice with a dollop of sweetened whipped cream and some raspberries.
 Accept the inevitable homage with grace and serenity.

 CK